List of T-45 Goshawk losses

 This is a list of T-45 Goshawk losses.
-As of August 2022, about 33 T-45 Goshawks have been destroyed in accidents, or about 15% of the inventory, at a rate of about 1 per year.
-Interestingly about 1 in 7 losses have been due to bird strikes.
+As of August 2022, about 33 T-45 Goshawks have been destroyed in accidents, or about 15% of the inventory, at a rate of about one per year.
+At least seven crew members have suffered fatalities.
+Seven losses—over 20% of the total losses—have been due to bird strikes, six in Texas (five at Naval Air Station Kingsville) and one in Mississippi.

 All accidents listed here resulted in the write-off of the aircraft, unless otherwise noted.